Why do Orthodox Christians call Easter Pascha?

 I have so many friends who read several books at the same time.
 They have a book by the bed, a book in their desk, and a book in the car.
 I can’t manage that.
 I read one book at a time.

 With one exception.
-I’ll often read a book of poetry on the train while I’ve got another book going at home.
-Right now, I’m working my way through The New Oxford Book of Sixteenth Century Verse.
+Back before covid, when I was taking the train to work every day, I’d often read a book of poetry on the train while I’ve got another book going at home.
+At one point, I was working my way through The New Oxford Book of Sixteenth Century Verse.

 And there, in a selection from Albion’s England, a long narrative by William Warner, I saw it: